A Weblog Dedicated to the Discussion of the Christian Faith and 21st Century Life

 As a young man, I began to hear the calls rising from some quarters demanding removal of that flag from government property because of its racist overtones.
 I confess at the time that I did not understand that perspective.
 Sure, I understood the connection between the Stars and Bars and the Civil War and the South, but I reasoned to myself that it was silly to get worked up over a symbol and not everyone, I thought, who has a Confederate flag on their bumper surely is a racist.
 I bought into the line from those who said that the Confederate flag was not a symbol of racism, but a display of southern heritage and pride, much like my fellow Buckeyes who fly the state flag of Ohio.
 That was my perspective until one day that I will never forget.

 When our children were young (they are now grown and gone), we would vacation in the south--Virginia, North and South Carolina-- and we regularly visited historical sites.
 On one particular occasion we were in Charlottesville, Virginia visiting Thomas Jefferson's home, Monticello.
 We had given our children money for vacation to spend on whatever they wanted-- souvenirs, et al. At the time our son, Joshua was really into flags and had something of a collection.
 When we were in the gift shop after our visit to Jefferson's house, he naturally gravitated toward the display of various small flags.
-He pulled a Confederate battle flag from the kiosk and brought it to me to purchase.
+He pulled a Confederate battle flag from the kiosk and brought it to me for purchase.
 At that moment, I had an epiphany.
 As I looked at that miniature Stars and Bars, I was not sure I wanted him to have it... and as I stood there, I was not quite sure why.
 I hesitated for a moment and then told my son that he could not buy that flag.
 He would have to choose another.

 I spent the rest of the day thinking about that moment attempting to make sense of my dis-ease.
 As I put words to my concerns, it was clear to me.
 I did not want my son owning a symbol that could not be divorced from the belief that certain people could be property.
 I could not let him display something that in its original context promoted legalized slavery to the extent that some people were willing to kill and be killed for its preservation.
 And I had to explain to him why I would not let him buy it.
-Today, Joshua is almost twenty-three, but he remembers that incident and is grateful for the lesson he learned.
+Today, Joshua is twenty-five, but he remembers that incident and is grateful for the lesson he learned.

 Because of history, certain symbols get so wedded to ideas and movements that it becomes impossible to see the symbol and not think of those ideas and those events that made them prominent; and no amount of denial can change that.
 During the reign of the Roman empire countless individuals were crucified, but because of Christianity when someone sees a cross today, only one particular crucified individual is remembered.
 The swastika originally was a symbol of good fortune.
 It also was used in early Christian and Byzantine art-- a gammadion cross-- a symbol of the death of Jesus.
 But because of the Nazis employment of that symbol, it is not possible to see a swastika today without recalling to mind the evil of the Nazis.
 The swastika is forever embedded with that evil.
 Would anyone today seriously suggest trying to employ the swastika once again in our church sanctuaries as a symbol for Jesus' death?